digitalmethodsinitiative/peoplesdashboard/README.md

 More info can be found on our [wiki](https://wiki.digitalmethods.net/Dmi/PeoplesDashboard).

-# User script

-The People's dashboard is implemented as a user script which can be installed in [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox) or [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome).
 Currently only the People's Dashboard is only implemented for Facebook.

+# How to Install

+## Firefox

+Install [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+Make a new script, copy paste the code from [peoplesdashboard.js](https://raw.githubusercontent.com/digitalmethodsinitiative/peoplesdashboard/master/peoplesdashboard.js).

+## Chrome

+Install [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+Make a new script, copy paste the code from [peoplesdashboard.js](https://raw.githubusercontent.com/digitalmethodsinitiative/peoplesdashboard/master/peoplesdashboard.js).